Ezekiel257/third_semester_repo/CAPSTONE_PROJECT/README.md

 ## 3. Data Migration

-### 3.1 ETL Process
+### 3.1 ELT Process

-The ETL process involves moving data from PostgreSQL to BigQuery.
+The ELT process involves moving data from PostgreSQL to BigQuery.
 This process includes:

 * **Extraction:** Extracting data from PostgreSQL tables and saving it in a suitable format (e.g., Parquet) to Google Cloud Storage.
-* **Transformation:** Data may be transformed during the extraction process to ensure it is in the correct format for loading into BigQuery.
+* **Loading:**  The data is loaded into the GCS and then BigQuery tables
-* **Loading:** Loading the transformed data from Google Cloud Storage into BigQuery tables for analysis and reporting.
+* **Transformation:** Data is transformed after the extraction process for analytical purposes.

 ### 3.2 Data Movement